Engineering

 Differential Shuffler-Swerve Drive

-The benefit is two-fold: allowing the robot to take advantage of the "Non-Traditional Locomotion" weight bonus offered by NHRL, as well as being able to fit in a much narrower profile compared to a wheel.
+The benefit is two-fold: allowing the robot to take advantage of the "Non-Traditional (wheel-less) Locomotion" weight bonus offered by NHRL, as well as being able to fit in a much narrower profile compared to a wheel.

 An early 3D-printed prototype